When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

 Multirotor aerial robots (also called rotary-wing aerial robots) are one of the most popular types of aerial robots nowadays.
 One of the most common type of these UAVs is the quadrotor, which is the subject of this section.

 The WMRs discussed in the previous section operate in 2D and their configuration is fully described by their horizontal position and orientation.
 In contrast, UAVs operate in 3D.
-To fully describe their configuration, we need to specify their 3D position, as well as their attitude\footnote{The attitude, not to be confused with the altitude, is the equivalent of the orientation for the ground WMRs.}, which can be expressed using either Euler angles or quaternions \cite{quat1,quat1}.
+To fully describe their configuration, we need to specify their 3D position, as well as their attitude\footnote{Attitude, not to be confused with the altitude, is synonym with orientation.}, which can be expressed using either Euler angles or quaternions \cite{quat1,quat2}.
 In this tutorial, we will limit the discussion to models representing the attitude using Euler angles; details about the utilisation of quaternions to represent the attitude can be found in \cite{Diebel06representingattitude:}.

 The configuration of the UAV can be described using Euler angles as: